-For more information on building practitioners, visit the VBA's Building and renovating essentials.
+For more information on building practitioners, visit the VBA's Home renovation and building essentials.

 Tradespeople - registered and licensed

 If your builder or tradesperson carries out work worth more than $10,000, they must be registered with the VBA.
 This includes carpenters, bricklayers and concreters.

 For work worth up to $10,000 view Home improvement projects.

 Plumbers, gasfitters and drainers: